How to determine and measure your restaurant KPIs

 Your sales numbers and profit margins aren’t just indicators of how much cash you’re bringing in, they’re also KPIs that can help paint a picture of your restaurant’s overall health and potential for long-term success.

-There are quite a few KPIs under the umbrella of sales and profit, such as your total sales, fixed costs, variable costs, labor costs, etc. Use POS sales tracking software to keep an eye on these numbers, so you always have an idea of whether you’re breaking even, turning a profit, or running in the red.
+There are several KPIs under the umbrella of sales and profit, such as your total sales, fixed costs, variable costs, labor costs, etc. Use POS sales tracking software to keep an eye on these numbers, so you always have an idea of whether you’re breaking even, turning a profit, or running in the red.

 2. Food cost percentage